Can you naturally increase testosterone and dihydrotestosterone (DHT) levels? Also, does this have significant effects on your beard growth rate?

 Why is being fat so bad for testosterone production you say?

-Obesity stimulates the production of aromatase and not only does gaining fat reduce your testosterone levels and therefore beard growth potential, but extra fat mass also suppresses DHT by converting it to weaker metabolites.
+Obesity stimulates the production of aromatase13 and not only does gaining fat reduce your testosterone levels and therefore beard growth potential, but extra fat mass also suppresses DHT by converting it to weaker metabolites14.

 Since DHT is almost on par with testosterone in how crucial it is for facial hair growth, one can only conclude that losing weight and staying lean is exceptionally beneficial for stimulating new beard growth and keeping your testosterone and DHT levels high.